Congestive Heart Failure

-A heart healthy diet includes a variety of fruits, vegetables, and whole grains.
+A heart-healthy diet includes a variety of fruits, vegetables, and whole grains.
 It also includes lean meats, poultry, fish, beans, and fat-free or low-fat milk or milk products.
 A healthy diet is low in saturated fat, trans fat, cholesterol, sodium (salt), and added sugar.

 Too much salt can cause extra fluid to build up in your body, making heart failure worse.
 Saturated and trans fats can cause unhealthy blood cholesterol levels, which are a risk factor for heart disease.

 A balanced diet with varied nutrients can help your heart work better.
-Getting enough potassium is important for people who have heart failure.
+Getting enough potassium is essential for people who have heart failure.
 Some heart failure medicines deplete the potassium in your body.
 Lack of potassium may cause very rapid heart rhythms that can lead to sudden death.

 Potassium is found in foods like white potatoes and sweet potatoes, greens (such as spinach), bananas, many dried fruits, and white beans and soybeans.
 Talk with your health care team about getting the correct amount of potassium.